 1. Place the machine on a suitable work surface that is flat and level and have a container ready to catch drained oil.
-2. Clean the machine around the oil filler cap (A) and oil filler cap/dipstick so that no dirt or other material enters the engine when the plug or cap is removed.
-3. Unscrew (rotate left) and remove the oil filler cap/dipstick.
+2. Clean the machine around the oil drain plug (D) and oil filler cap/dipstick so that no dirt or other material enters the engine when the plug or cap is removed.
+3. Unscrew (rotate left) and remove the drain plug and washer.
 4. Tilt the machine and drain all oil from the engine.
 Once drained, allow the machine to sit level again.
-5. Clean away any residual oil from the engine.
-6. Using a funnel, carefully add oil to the engine until the "maximum" level is reached.
+5. Clean the drain plug and washer and then reinstall them.
+Screw in fully (rotate right) and firmly tighten.
+6. Remove the oil filler cap (rotate left) until fully unscrewed.
+Wipe the oil level indicator clean with a piece of cloth or paper.
+7. Using a funnel, carefully add oil to the engine until the "maximum" level is reached.
 Double-check the oil level (described above).
-7. When finished, re-install (rotate right) the oil filler cap/dipstick until firm.
+8. When finished, re-install (rotate right) the oil filler cap until firm.
 Wipe off any residual oil from the machine.